alloy/git-svn-mirror/README.md

 -----------------------------

 	© Eloy Duran <eloy.de.enige@gmail.com>
-	You may use these works, ‘as is’, for anything.
-	If you include this plus copyright notice.
-	But without warranty.
+	You may use these works without restrictions.
+As long as this paragraph is included.
+The work is provided “as is”, without warranty of any kind.

 [fk]: http://help.github.com/forking/
 [is]: http://github.com/alloy/git-svn-mirror/issues